Adolis García Player Props: Rangers vs. Cardinals

 - The pitching staff for the Cardinals has a collective 8.7 K/9, which ranks 16th in MLB.

-- The Cardinals have a 4.24 team ERA that ranks 16th across all MLB pitching staffs.
+- The Cardinals have the 16th-ranked team ERA across all league pitching staffs (4.26).

-- The Cardinals give up the eighth-fewest home runs in baseball (61 total, one per game).
+- Cardinals pitchers combine to give up 63 home runs (one per game), the ninth-fewest in the league.

-- Liberatore (1-1) gets the starting nod for the Cardinals, his third this season.
+- Flaherty (3-4) gets the starting nod for the Cardinals in his 13th start of the season.
+He's put together a 4.55 ERA in 63 1/3 innings pitched, with 64 strikeouts.

-- The left-hander last pitched on Friday, May 26 against the Cleveland Guardians, when he tossed five innings, allowing four earned runs while giving up five hits.
+- The right-hander last pitched on Friday against the Pittsburgh Pirates, when he went 5 1/3 innings, allowing one earned run while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.